viamrobotics/docs/docs/services/vision/detection.md

 {{% alert title="Note" color="note" %}}
 Object colors can vary dramatically based on the light source.
 We recommend you verify the desired color detection value under actual lighting conditions.
-To determine the color value from the actual cam component image, you can use a pixel color tool, like [Color Picker for Chrome](https://chrome.google.com/webstore/detail/color-picker-for-chrome/clldacgmdnnanihiibdgemajcfkmfhia).
+To determine the color value from the actual camera component image, you can use a pixel color tool, like [Color Picker for Chrome](https://chrome.google.com/webstore/detail/color-picker-for-chrome/clldacgmdnnanihiibdgemajcfkmfhia).

 If the color is not reliably detected, increase the `hue_tolerance_pct`.
 {{< /alert >}}